harshad208/smart_inventory/README.md

 ### 📄 License

--Distributed under the MIT License.
+- Distributed under the MIT License.
 See LICENSE for more information.
 # smart_inventory